International Research, Efforts, & Best Practice Resources

-• Belgium: The Flanders Audiovisual Fund (VAF) is one of the regional film funds in Europe who have taken green filmmaking to the next level, with the appointment of an eco-manager in the e-mission program.
+• Belgium: The Flanders Audiovisual Fund (VAF) is one of the regional film funds in Europe who have taken green filmmaking to the next level, with the appointment of an eco-manager.
 They offer an extensive list of best practices and advice.
 All in Dutch.

 • France: As one of the first national industries to address the need for a sustainability shift within media production, France is home to the established Ecoprod initiative.
 Though their on-line resources are published in French, they are extensive, insightful, and can be translated into your language with the help of on-line translators.
 Many prominent institutions of the French film industry are directly affiliated and involved with Ecoprod signifying it’s industry presence, and effectivity.
 Secoya Eco-tournage offers direct support on set.